Getting the Cheapest Moped and Scooter Insurance

 Scooters can therefore go considerably faster than mopeds, and are generally more expensive to insure as they pose a slightly higher risk.

 Moped insurance prices can vary and it is often difficult to gauge an accurate estimation as it depends on your needs and particular situation.
-However, it is known that moped insurance policies are considerably cheaper than most other vehicles.
+However, it is well-known that moped insurance policies are often considerably cheaper than the equivalent cover for most other types of vehicles.

-The low cost of moped and scooter insurance makes them affordable choices for young drivers especially, who are often required to pay a significantly higher amount for car insurance before building up a NCB (No Claims Bonus).
+The fact that moped and scooter insurance is cheap makes it an affordable choice for young drivers especially, who are often required to pay a significantly higher amount for car insurance before building up a No Claims Bonus (NCB).

 In order to pay less for your insurance, there are a few things that you could do.